feature-sliced/documentation/README.md

 At the same time, incorrectly made decisions often lead [to problems of scalability of the project and the team][refs-arch-problems].

-And therefore, instead of inventing and documenting it every time, I want to **summarize the experience and form a working, proven and documented methodology** for designing the frontend architecture.
+And therefore, instead of inventing and documenting it every time, it is better to **summarize the experience and form a working, proven and documented methodology** for designing the frontend architecture.

 *Yes, there are many practices and patterns (`SOLID`, `GRASP`, `DDD`, ...)*